Scroll Top

 Karongi Church Empowerment Zone

-Project Name Karongi Church Empowerment Zone Project Location Rwanda Project Natures Livelihood Development Church and Community Mobilisation Project Objectives Through training, establish a group of local churches to serve as witnesses of unity in the community and to work together to serve the disadvantaged in the region and to fulfil Integral Mission.
-Beneficiaries Local church leaders and disadvantaged groups (including malnourished children, and poor farmers) No. of Beneficiaries 1,904 people Key Activities Church Mobilisation – Provide integrated training to local churches and enhance the function of the Church Network Committee to carry out Integral Mission in each community.
-Economic development – strengthen community savings groups and provide financial management training for participants.
-Children and youth development – set
+Project Name Karongi Church Empowerment Zone Project Location Rwanda Project Natures Church and Community Mobilisation Livelihood Development Project Objectives Through training and other means, build up local churches to bear united witness in their communities, serving the vulnerable groups in their areas and fulfilling Integral Mission.
+Beneficiaries Local church leaders and vulnerable groups (including malnourished children and impoverished farmers).
+No. of Beneficiaries 10,362 Key Activities Church Mobilisation: Provide comprehensive training to local churches and enhance the functions of the Church Network Committee, enabling Integral Mission to be practised in various communities.
+Economic Development: Establish savings groups and offer financial management training to participants.
+Strengthening Family Function: Conduct Bible-based family group training, fostering healthy families by building strong marital

 Continue reading